theking2/db-fw/README.md

 # Projects application and api
 ## Configuration
-Most important database configuration in /classes/DB/Database.php
+Database configuration in /classes/DB/Database.php

 ## Discovery
-Visiting /discover witll get a all the tables and views in the configured database and create php files in /discover/src. these should be moved to the /classes folder in the proper namespace.
-If new entities or view are added make sure to add them to api/index.php to enable access
+Visiting /discover will get all the tables and views in the configured database and create php files in /discover/src. these should be moved to the /classes folder in the proper namespace.
+If new entities or views are added make sure to add them to api/index.php to enable access

 ## API
 The api is accessible using a redirect to /api/index.php, parameter .
 With the `.htaccess` when accessing a non existing file or folder it will redirect the path to `/api/index.php``